Charlie Haeger

-High school
+Early life

 Haeger attended Detroit Catholic Central High School in Redford, Michigan (now located in Novi).
 He was named to the All-Catholic team as a senior in 2001, after pitching to a 7–2 win–loss record with a 1.88 earned run average (ERA) and 101 strikeouts.
 He also batted .354 with 34 runs batted in (RBIs).
 He was the winning pitcher in the State Championship game as a sophomore.

 Playing career

 Chicago White Sox

 The Chicago White Sox selected Haeger in the 25th round of the 2001 Major League Baseball draft.
 He made his professional debut with the AZL White Sox.
 He briefly retired to pursue a career in golf following the 2002 season, but returned in 2004.
 While in the minor leagues, he learned how to throw a knuckleball.

 Haeger made his major league debut May 10, 2006, in a start against the Los Angeles Angels.
 He suffered the loss after allowing six runs on five hits in 41/3 innings.
 Haeger appeared in seven games for the White Sox, with a record of 1–1.
 He spent most of the season with the Charlotte Knights, and was the starting pitcher in the International League All-Star game.

-On July 22, 2007, White Sox pitcher Jon Garland started against Boston Red Sox knuckleball pitcher Tim Wakefield.
-Garland was relieved by Haeger in the fifth inning, marking the first time in recent years that two knuckleballers faced each other in the same game.
-Wakefield got the victory as the Red Sox won, 8–5.